 At the center of the medicine wheel, the buffalo skull represents transcendent spiritual reality surrounding and enfolding all life.
 The four arms emerging from its center divide the wheel into quadrants.
 Each of these contains energies associated with four defining aspects of an authentic and sustainable existence:

 - Introspection and transformation

 - Illumination and clarity

-When we value what is valuable, we can unleash our true potential as human beings, and that is what the medicine wheel for addiction recovery helps teach us.
-Through a mindfulness meditation program connected with the medicine wheel, it can be a powerful force in your rehab program.
+When we care for what is valuable, we can unleash our true potential as human beings.
+This is what the medicine wheel for addiction recovery helps teach us.
+A mindfulness meditation program connected with the medicine wheel can be a powerful force in your rehab program.

 Following the Turning of the Wheel

-At its core, the medicine wheel is a profound work of imagination, and when we release the power of imagination in our own lives through an individual therapy program, we can tap into healing currents that will transform us and change our perspective.
+At its core, the medicine wheel is a profound work of imagination.
+When we release the power of imagination in our own lives through an individual therapy program, we tap into healing currents that transform us and change our perspective.

 We tend to think of life in dualities.
 But at a deeper level, all opposites or sources of change and movement are bound in unity and harmony.
-Just as the wheel turns, so too do the cycles that define our existence, including those that carry us from sickness back to wellness.
+Just as the wheel turns, so does the cycles defining our existence, including those that carry us from sickness back to wellness.

 Are you ready to start your recovery journey?
 Call Promises Behavioral Health today at 844.875.5609 to enroll.